Extension of the spine: It is beneficial. It is harmful.

 Extension helps strengthen these muscles to support the spine.
 Extension is essential

 for this when the spine is healthy enough to perform extension.
 Extension to a painful spine may hurt.
 Why?
-In the cervical spine, flexion decreased disc
+In the cervical spine, flexion reduced disc

 protrusion and maximizes the sagittal diameter of the vertebral